Baegll/TheTatteredSpire/content/The Tattered Spire/UNSORTED NOTES.md

 Priests pack costs 19gp

+- [ ] Blythe mentioned wanting to explore the ruins of [[Temple of Vordekael]]
+- [ ] Mordreich starts looking for a full set of plate armor

 ### Website-Development TODO
 - [ ] Real-Life calendar on website?
 - [ ] Graphic for [[The Sanron Company]] quest board?